 Cameron kept the obvious behind the mountain: He, Tyler and Divya were absolutely convinced that Facebook had grown out of their idea, from a website that was first called Harvard Connection and was later renamed ConnectU.
 It was a separate social network that was designed to make it easier for college students to get in touch.
 The Harvard Connection came to Cameron, Tyler and Divya because they were frustrated by the increasingly tight campus life.
 The first year was a big melting pot.
 In the very first week, Divya ran into Harvard Yard Cameron and invited him to play the electric guitar in his dorm room.
 From that day on, they were great friends.
 But over time, these random social collisions had become less common because everyone was getting busy.
 It was not easy to expand the circle of friends beyond the limits of your own dormitory, your own sports team or your own subject.

-The twins and Divya saw a maladministration and they went to fix it.
-Harvard Connection or ConnectU was to become a virtual campus where student life could flourish without the physical obstacles and impenetrable social barriers of the offline world.
-An eternal first semester, only that everyone was older and wiser and the youth would not be wasted on the young.
-In spring 2003 the code was almost complete; however, the original programmer, Sanjay Mavinkurve, was graduating with the prospect of a job at Google in California.
-So the twins and Divya had to hire someone else to finish the website.
-Victor Gao worked on it throughout the summer, but at the beginning of the semester, his bachelor's thesis took up too much, so he had to stop.
-He made contact with a second year computer scientist who seemed interested in commercial projects.
-At this point in time, the ConnectU software was designed to classify users based on their email address.
+The twins and Divya saw this as a grievance and they set about rectifying it.
+Harvard Connection or ConnectU was to become a virtual campus where student life could flourish without the physical barriers and impenetrable social barriers of the offline world.
+An eternal freshman, only that everyone would be older and wiser and the youth would not be wasted on the young.
+In the spring of 2003 the code was almost ready; however, the original programmer, Sanjay Mavinkurve, was just graduating with the prospect of a job at Google in California.
+So the twins and Divya had to hire someone else to complete the website.
+Victor Gao worked on it over the summer, but at the beginning of the semester his bachelor thesis was too busy and he had to stop doing it.
+He put in contact with a second year computer scientist who seemed interested in commercial projects.
+At that time, the ConnectU software was designed to classify users based on their email address.
 For example, if someone registered with an address ending in harvard.edu, he or she would have been automatically assigned to the Harvard network.
-This should avoid the mess that occurs when everyone is packed into a network.
-Like a matryoshka doll, ConnectU should become a network of smaller subnets that also contained subnet networks and so on down to the individual.
+This should avoid the mess that arises when everyone is packed into one network.
+Like a matryoshka doll, ConnectU was supposed to be a network of smaller sub-networks that also contained networks of sub-networks and so on down to the individual.

 Elites among themselves